 We've been fans of Tegan and Sara since the day we first heard the opening guitar strum of "Walking With The Ghost" nearly a decade ago.
 Occasionally our gigs in the music biz give us the opportunity to work with artists we truly love, and Tegan and Sara are a perfect example.
 We have the utmost respect for twin sisters Quin.
 They've built a base of incredibly loyal fans over the years mainly due to the consistent quality of their music, but also thanks to their unique ability to bring people close to them and make them feel like they're part of something special.
 Those diehards are going to have to learn to share though, as Tegan and Sara's moment of mainstream breakthrough is upon us.
 Music this good can only stay a relative secret for so long.

 Although originally from Calgary, Sara now calls the Upper West Side home and, like the rest of us, spends much of her rare free time dining out.
 As you can see by her picks and accompanying explanations, girl fits in quite well around these Infatuation parts.
-We've definitely woke up lying in bed fully clothed with our shoes on after a couple too many bottles of wine at Casa Mono before too.
-To keep up with the latest follow Tegan and Sara on Twitter, “Like” them on Facebook and again, buy their new album.
-You’ll thank us later.
+We've too have woken up lying in bed fully clothed with our shoes on after a couple too many bottles of wine at Casa Mono.